Trump: I'm willing to testify under oath about Comey claims

 - Trump took questions Friday

-Washington (CNN)A defiant President Donald Trump said Friday he was willing to testify under oath about his conversations with fired FBI Director James Comey.
+Washington (CNN)A defiant President Donald Trump said Friday he was willing to testify under oath about his conversations with James Comey, further fueling the swirling controversy ignited by the fired FBI director's bombshell testimony before the Senate on Thursday.

 "One hundred percent," Trump said when asked about his willingness to deliver sworn testimony.

+He later said reporters were "going to be very disappointed when you hear the answer."

+The noncommittal response leaves the door open to White House tapes, something that legal experts say would fall within the purview of special counsel Robert Mueller's investigation into Russia's 2016 election meddling and the Trump campaign's potential role.

-He adamantly denied Comey's claims that he asked him to end the FBI's investigation into national security adviser Michael Flynn.
+Trump also indirectly accused Comey of perjury when he adamantly denied the fired FBI director's claim that the President asked him to end the FBI's investigation into former national security adviser Michael Flynn, a close Trump confidante.

 "I didn't say that," Trump said.